slackydev/slackydev.github.io/posts/solving-compass.md

 A fun walkthrough for solving for a relative angle between two vectors using the game Runescape as our  test-suit.

 Let's just jump straight into the solving the problem.
+Note that a more accurate but complicated version exists here: https://pastebin.com/Dr42Cq1w

 We can use the compass' south dot as our vector `q` to compare against vector `p` which is the middle of the compass (the point the compass rotates around) in order to find `ø`.